-- If your desired accommodation is within the scope of your Accommodation Letter (ex. your letter includes "extensions of up to 7 days" and you need 3 days), submit the Request for Missed Term Work Accommodations form (http://uoft.me/PSY-MTW) and attach a copy of your letter.
-Specify how many days extension you are requesting on the request form. - If your desired accommodation is outside the scope of your Accommodation Letter (ex. your letter includes "extensions of up to 7 days" but you need more time than that) you will need to meet with your AccessAbility consultant and have them email Keely (keely.hicks@utoronto.ca) detailing the accommodations required.
+- If your desired accommodation is within the scope of your Accommodation Letter (ex. your letter includes "extensions of up to 7 days" and you need 1-7 more days), email the Request for Missed Term Work Accommodations form (uoft.me/PSY-MTW) to Keely (keely.hicks@utoronto.ca), and attach a copy of your letter.
+Specify how many days extension you are requesting in your email. - If your desired accommodation is outside the scope of your Accommodation Letter (ex. your letter includes "extensions of up to 7 days" but you need more time than that) you will need to meet with your AccessAbility consultant and have them email Keely (keely.hicks@utoronto.ca) detailing the accommodations required.

-For missed term tests or assignments in OTHER CIRCUMSTANCES:
+For missed ASSIGNMENTS or TERM TESTS in OTHER CIRCUMSTANCES:

-Submit the Request for Missed Term Work Accommodations form (http://uoft.me/PSY-MTW), along with:
+Email the Request for Missed Term Work Accommodations form (http://uoft.me/PSY-MTW) form to Keely (keely.hicks@utoronto.ca), along with:

-In the case of a death of a family member or friend, please provide a copy of a death certificate.

-- For U of T varsity-level or professional athletic commitments, an email from your coach or varsity administrator should be sent directly to Keely Hicks (keely.hicks@utoronto.ca) well in advance of the missed work, detailing the dates and nature of the commitment. - For religious accommodations, please email (keely.hicks@utoronto.ca) well in advance of the missed work. - For circumstances outside of these guidelines, please email Keely (keely.hicks@utoronto.ca) on or before the date of the test / assignment deadline to describe your circumstances and ask what documentation would be appropriate
+- For the death of a family member/friend, provide a copy of the death certificate. - For U of T varsity-level or professional athletic commitments, an email from your coach or varsity administrator should be sent directly to Keely (keely.hicks@utoronto.ca) well in advance of the missed work, detailing the dates and nature of the commitment. - For religious accommodations, please email Keely (keely.hicks@utoronto.ca) well in advance of the missed work. - For circumstances outside of these guidelines, please email Keely (keely.hicks@utoronto.ca) on or before the date of the test / assignment deadline to describe your circumstances and determine appropriate documentation.

-Documents covering the following situations are NOT acceptable: medical prescriptions, personal travel, weddings/personal/work commitments.
+Documents covering the following situations are NOT acceptable: medical prescriptions, personal travel, weddings, personal/work commitments.